leaflabs/willow-daemon/README.txt

 You can install some useful programs later, if you want:

-   $ sudo apt-get install hdf5-tools hdfviewer
+   $ sudo apt-get install hdf5-tools hdfview

 Mandatory dependencies
 ----------------------